 With the space empty, give everything a thorough cleaning.
 Now that everything out, you will likely find spots that you missed during previous cleaning days.
 Give these areas extra attention, as you don’t want to put everything back just to be covered in dust and hair.

 Time to purge

 Divide all of this stuff into piles.
 Towels and wash clothes together.
 Soaps and shampoos in another, and so on.
 This will give you a good overall feel of how much stuff you have.
 Don’t be too shocked at how much stuff you find yourself looking at.
-You would honestly be surprised how many things can fit into a single drawer of a bathroom vanity.
+You would honestly be surprised how many things can fit into a single drawer.

 Decide how many of each item stays.
 Doing this will limit how much ends up back in the bathroom.

 If you have a second or third bathroom, consider what items may be transferred to that one.
 Doing multiple bathrooms at once is a good idea, as it will eliminate finding duplicate items later on.
 This will also give you a better picture of what all of your bathroom items are.
 Maybe you will find some spare toilet paper rolls that you didn’t know you had.

 Check all perishable items for their expiry dates and throw out any that are expired.
 If something does need to be tossed but is an item you use regularly, make sure to add it to a shopping list so that it is restocked in good time.

 Like many bathrooms, our main bathroom is a bit on the small side.
 Therefore, gaining even a small amount of that space back would pay off big time.

 Though I thought we didn’t have that much stuff, it turned out we had more towels than we knew what to do with.
 For a family of three, who rarely has people visit, we had over thirty towels.
 Why?
 The easy answer is that when my husband and I moved together many years ago, we kept all of the towels we both had.
 We paired it down to two towels per person and then four towels for guests.
 This initial step cleared up plenty of space in the linen closet.